-Dr. Knapp contributes content to a variety of undergraduate and graduate courses through lectures, simulations and decision exercises.
-His own courses include the MBA course, “Managing Corporate Integrity,” as well as study-abroad courses in South Africa for undergraduates.
+During his tenure, Dr. Knapp contributed content to a variety of undergraduate and graduate courses through lectures, simulations and decision exercises.
+His own courses included the MBA course, “Managing Corporate Integrity,” as well as study-abroad courses in South Africa for undergraduates.

 To date, the center has worked with faculty in the schools of Business, Education and Professional Studies, Arts and Sciences, Nursing, Divinity, Pharmacy and the Arts to develop and strengthen course modules emphasizing ethics.